MaxMelching/bachelor_project/README.md

 Just like the file names suggest, `thesis_plots.py` and `thesis_tables.py` are scripts reproducing the figures and tables from the thesis.
 All other files contain functions, constants etc. that are used therein.

-For help with how the files work, look at the comments at the beginning of the script.
+For help with what the files do, look at the comments at the beginning of each file.
 Some of them are scripts that can be executed and also have a docstring, which can be printed e.g. using:
 ```python
 import download_data
 print(download_data.__doc__)